 Once the above requirements are satisfied, students may register for classes beyond the first semester.
 If students do not satisfy these requirements, they will not be permitted to register for future semesters at Pace University.

-The Nursing Advisor will review each students eligibility for matriculation upon successful completion of their Associate degree and first term in the program as an pre-matriculated student.
+The nursing advisor will review each student's eligibility for matriculation upon successful completion of their Associate Degree and first term in the program as a pre-matriculated student.

 Students will be required to submit their final undergraduate transcript showing degree completion, resumption of studies form, and change of major form to the Nursing Advisor.

 Any RN to BS in Nursing Online Program applicant who previously took any course at Pace University, regardless of major, should file a resumption of studies form and a change of major form, not an application for admission.
-Forms should be filed with Christie Wisecarver at firstname.lastname@example.org.
+Forms should be filed with Shannon Gribben at firstname.lastname@example.org.
 There is no fee.
-Applicants will still need to provide their resume, references, and transcripts.
+Applicants will still need to provide their resumes, references, and transcripts.

 Students may transfer up to 90 credits from a four-year college (or 68 from a two-year college) into the baccalaureate nursing program.
-At least one half of the nursing credits must be completed at Pace.
-Transfer credits may be awarded for approved courses taken at other universities in which a grade of C+ or better was earned or for successful completion of external examinations.
+At least one-half of the nursing credits must be completed at Pace.
+Transfer credits may be awarded for approved courses taken at other universities.
+A B- is required for prerequisites as previously noted, and a grade of C+ or better is required for successful completion of other courses or by external examinations.
 The list of external examinations and equivalent courses may be obtained from the Office of Admission.